-If contractors do not have access to the PII in this system, please skip to Question 3.9.

-What steps have been taken to ensure that the contractors who have access to and/or work with the PII in the system are made aware of their duties and responsibilities to comply with the requirements under subsection (m) "Contractors" of the Privacy Act, as amended, 5 U.S.C. § 552a(m)?
+Other groups: If contr ractors do not have access to the PII in this system, please skip to Question 3.9 .
+3.7 What steps have been taken to ensure that the contractors who have access to and/or work with the PII in the system are made aware of their duties and responsibilities to comply with the requirements under subsection (m) "Contractors" of the Privacy Act, as amended, 5 U.S.C. § 552a(m)?
 Contractors who have access to this information-those who work in OSHRC's information technology office, as well as those who work in other offices and require access to information to perform their work duties-receive the same Privacy Act and security awareness training, when first hired and then annually thereafter, that OSHRC employees receive.
 3.8 What steps have been taken to ensure that any Section M contract(s) associated with the information system covered by this SORN include the required FAR clauses (FAR 52.224-1 and 52.224-2)?
 OSHRC's policy is to include up-to-date FAR clauses in each section M contract.

-If there are no information linkages, sharing, and/or transmissions, please skip to Section 4.0 Data Quality, Utility, Objectivity, and Integrity Requirements: (There are no information linkages, sharing, and/or transmissions.)
+Utility, are no information linkages, sharing, and/or transmissions, please skip to Section 4.0 Data Quality, Objectivity, and Integrity Requirements: (There are no information linkages, sharing, and/or issions.)
 3.9 If the information system has links to other information systems (or databases), i.e. , it shares, transmits, or has other linkages, with what other non-OSHRC organizations, groups, and individuals will the information be shared?
-(Check all that apply and provide a brief explanation) Other Federal agencies: State, local, or other government agencies: Businesses: Institutions: Individuals: Other groups: Please explain your response: 3.10 If this information system transmits or shares information, including PII, between any other OSHRC systems or databases, is the other system (or database) covered by a PIA? ☐ Yes ☐ No Please explain your response: 3.11 Since this information system transmits/shares PII between the OSHRC computer network and being transmitted/shared and to prevent unauthorized access during transmission?
+(Check all that apply and provide a brief explanation) ☐ Other Federal agencies: ☐ State, local, or other government agencies: ☐ Businesses: ☐ Institutions: ☐ Individuals: ☐ Other groups: Please explain your response: 3.10 If this information system transmits or shares information, including PII, between any other OSHRC systems or databases, is the other system (or database) covered by a PIA? ☐ Yes ☐ No Please explain your response: 3.11 Since this information system transmits/shares PII between the OSHRC computer network and another non-OSHRC network, what security measures or controls are used to protect the PII that is being transmitted/shared and to prevent unauthorized access during transmission?
+If there is no "matching agreement" e.g. Memorandum of Understand (MOU) etc. please skin to Section